GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/7-create-a-simple-Vue-app.md

-## Create a simple Vue app

-In this section you will create a starter Vue application contained in an HTML file that is linked to a Vue.js JavaScript file.
-You will define one data variable and display it dynamically within the HTML page.
+In this section you will create a starter Vue application using an HTML file that is linked to the Vue core library and an external JavaScript file that contains the application information.
+You will also define one Vue data variable and display it dynamically within the HTML page.

 > [!TIP]
 > TIP: We have prepared some source code files to help you get started quickly.
 These include images, a starter HTML page, and a CSS stylesheet.
 To use these starter files, download XXXX.zip and extract the files to a project work folder on your computer.

-**Step One: Link to the Vue core library in your HTML file**
+## Step 1: Link to the Vue core library in your HTML file

 To install Vue by linking to the Vue core library, paste the following script tag into line 9 of the starter HTML file.